 Gut Health and Hormones – What Every Woman (and Man) Should Know

 Hormones get their own category in most health conversations.
-Blood sugar issues, thyroid problems, PMS, low testosterone: these are usually treated as endocrine (hormone) problems, separate from gut health.
+Blood sugar issues, thyroid problems, PMS, low testosterone – these are usually treated as endocrine (hormone) problems, separate from gut health.

 But the gut is deeply involved in how hormones are made, used, and cleared from the body.

-This was something I had no idea about until I started reading more seriously about gut health.
+This was something I had no idea about until I started exploring and reading more seriously about gut health.
 The connections were surprising and they explained a lot of things I had seen people struggle with for years without getting satisfying answers from conventional medicine.

-This post is about those connections.
+This post is about those connections!
 What the gut does with your hormones.
 How gut dysfunction can throw them off.
 And what you can do to support both at the same time.

 How the Gut Influences Hormones